google sheets

 Viewing the history in Google Sheets is crucial for tracking changes and understanding the evolution of your data.
 By accessing the version history, you can review previous versions, see who made changes, and restore older datasets.

 In this guide, we'll show you simple steps to navigate and utilize the history function in Google Sheets.
-Additionally, we will explore why Sourcetable, an AI-first spreadsheet tool, is a superior alternative.
+Additionally, we will explore why Sourcetable, an AI-powered spreadsheet tool, offers a better way to work with your data.

 How to See the History in Google Sheets